 The depth of the potential pocket depends on the charge asymmetry of the DNS.
 For the asymmetric DNS, the potential pocket is deeper than for a more symmetric configuration.
-For spontaneous fission DNS excitation energy is $E^(\text{DNS}) = -U(R, Z, A)$ .
+For spontaneous fission the excitation energy of DNS is $E^(\text{DNS}) = -U(R, Z, A)$ .